 Injury and medications can also cause them to swell and become enlarged.
-When they are swollen a biopsy may be done to determine if the cancer has spread.
+When they swell a biopsy may be done to determine if the cancer has spread.

 Cancer, Nodes, Staging, and Treatment

 When cancer is present, the nearby lymph nodes may be swollen.
 A biopsy will be done to stage the cancer accurately.
 To do this, they will need to be removed, called a lymphadenectomy.
-It can cause some side effects but it increase the successfulness and effectiveness of treatment.
+It can cause some side effects, but it increase the successfulness and effectiveness of treatment.

-When there is lymph node involvement the cancer will be staged differently than if there is none.
+When lymph nodes are involvement the cancer will be staged differently than if there is none.
 There is a roman numeral system and the TNM classification system.
 Stage IV cancer commonly has spread to the lymph nodes (Lymph Images – elsevierimages.com).